Lean startup principles

-a) Your business model demonstrates how you will create value for your customers
+1) Your business model demonstrates how you will create value for your customers

-b) You need to talk to your customers
+2) You need to talk to your customers

 Create a Minimum Viable Product that you can get in front of customers quickly and get their feedback so you can continually refine it.
-Whether its a food truck to test out your new restaurant, a basic version of your ultimate product, or a single workshop when you want to create an interior design course, you need to get up and running quickly to see if you are building something your customers really want.
+Whether it's a food truck to test out your new restaurant, a basic version of your ultimate product, or a single workshop when you want to create an interior design course, you need to get up and running quickly to see if you are building something your customers really want.

 Our Cow-Shed Business Model workshop will show you how to apply Lean to your business.
 Find out more about why lean startup is essential for your business.